btn0s/strella/docs/PRD.md

 2. **Runtime structure is not design-time structure**.
 Layout created via logic does not appear in the structure panel.
 It exists only in preview, visually differentiated.

 3. **Functions return data.
-Components return UI.** This mirrors React’s model and is preserved in authoring, naming, and tooling.
+Components return UI.** This mirrors React's model and is preserved in authoring, naming, and tooling.

 4. **Everything declarable is visible and nameable**.
 Variables and layout nodes are always inspectable.
 Runtime values are intentionally ephemeral.